 ” Platy = flat and Helminthes = worm “

 The phylum Platyhelminthes includes the parasitic and free-living flatworms having a bilaterally symmetrical body.
 The animals do not have coelom or body cavity in their body.

 Platyhelminthes are the group of organisms having bilaterally symmetrical triploblastic acoelomate body organization containing protonephridia as an excretory system without anus, circulatory and respiratory system.

-10. The body does not have a specific circulatory system and the respiratory system.
+- The body does not have a specific circulatory system or respiratory system.

-1. Body structure: Body dorsoventrally flattened and bilaterally symmetrical.
+- Body structure: The body is dorsoventrally flattened and bilaterally symmetrical.

 There are about 20000 living species in this phylum.
 Some common animals of phylum Platyhelminthes are Planaria, Hoploplana, Polystoma, Fasciola, Geoplana, Anaperus, Taenia, Echinococcus, Paragonium, Convoluta, Schistosoma, etc.